-- 2.5.3 Ensure all relevant child protection records are sent to the receiving school or establishment when a pupil moves schools in accordance with 'Keeping Children Safe in Education' (September 2019) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records.
-The DSL will consider whether it would be appropriate to share information with the new - school/college in advance of a child leaving. - 2.5.4 Make parents aware that such records exist except where to do so would place the child at risk of harm. - 2.5.5 Ensure all actions and decisions are be led by what is considered to be in the best interests of the child. - Confidentiality and information sharing 2.6 - 2.6.1 The Data Protection Act 2018 does not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.
+- 2.5.1 Keep clear, detailed, accurate, written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Social Care immediately. - 2.5.2 Ensure all paper records are kept securely, separate from the main pupil file, and in a locked location. - 2.5.3 Ensure all relevant child protection records are sent to the receiving school or establishment when a pupil moves schools in accordance with 'Keeping Children Safe in Education' (September 2020) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records. - The DSL will consider whether it would be appropriate to share information with the new school/college in advance of a child leaving. - 2.5.4 Make parents aware that such records exist except where to do so would place the child at risk of harm.

+2.5.5 Ensure all actions and decisions are be led by what is considered to be in the best interests of the child.

+2.6 Confidentiality and information sharing

+2.6.1 The Data Protection Act 2018 does not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.

-- 2.6.2 Ensure staff and volunteers adhere to confidentiality protocols and that information is shared appropriately. - 2.6.3 Ensure staff are aware that they have a professional responsibility to share information with other agencies in order to safeguard children, (as set out in 'Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers,' DfE, July 2018). - 2.6.4 Ensure that if a member of staff receives a Subject Access Request (under the Data Protection Act 2018) from a pupil or parent they will refer the request to the DSL or Headteacher. - 2.6.5 Ensure staff are clear with children that they cannot promise to keep secrets.
+- 2.6.2 Ensure staff and volunteers adhere to confidentiality protocols and that information is shared appropriately. - 2.6.3 Ensure staff are aware that they have a professional responsibility to share information with other agencies in order to safeguard children, (as set out in 'Information sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers,' DfE, July 2018). - 2.6.4 Ensure that if a member of staff receives a Subject Access Request (under the Data Protection Act 2018) from a pupil or parent they will refer the request to the DSL or Headteacher. - 2.6.5 Ensure staff are clear with children that they cannot promise to keep secrets.